Algorhythmic-Duo/Algorhythmic-Duo/README.md

 # 💫 About Me:
-We are currently Working on an App<br>We are learning to develop advanced features in Android<br>We are enthusiastic coders
+We are Developer Duo working or different projects ranging from simeple hellow world to machine learing <br>We are currently Working on an App<br>We are learning to develop advanced features in Android<br>We are enthusiastic coders<br> we are machine learning pyschos

 ## 🌐 Socials: